Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - in order to look up values by key, we need a way to convert keys into valid array indices
   - the function that does this is called a 'hash function'

+- a function that takes data of n size, and outputs data of a fixed size
+- what makes a good hash?
+  1. fast (i.e. constant time)
+  2. doesn't cluster outputs at specific indices, but distrubtes uniformly
+  3. deterministic (same input yields same output)